 Moving on, let’s address the issue of “eliminating dust”.
 Each steel panel overlaps the adjacent panel which prevents dust infiltration.
 Base trim (aka “rat guard”) keeps dust from entering around the base of the building.
 All other steel edges have trims which cover possible infiltration areas.
 The eave edge of the roof steel and under the ridge cap are sealed by form fitting closure strips, which seal those areas.

 The only place for dust to enter either style of building is going to be via an open door!
 Same goes for security – your building is only going to be as secure as the quality of the doors.
 Chances are the builder is going to provide entry doors with wood jambs, which is an invitation to enter via a good swift kick.
 The commercial steel doors we provide have steel jambs as well.
 No one is going to break those jambs with a kick.

-As for a vapor barrier, our buildings come standard with reflective insulation for under the roof steel.
+As for a vapor barrier, our buildings come standard with a reflective radiant barrier for under the roof steel.
 With our exclusive PSA (pull strip attached) adhesive strips, proper installation assures the elimination of condensation.
-A side benefit being the increased insulation value and the reflective insulation is superior against heat gain.
+A side benefit being the increased insulation value and the reflective radiant barrier is superior against heat gain.
 Using plywood on a roof proves to be expensive, adds weight to the roof system and requires the use of asphalt felt paper or other similar and materials to create a water tight seal.